microsoft/onnxruntime-inference-examples/mobile/examples/image_classifications/android/README.md

 ### Step 0.
 [Optional] Prepare the ORT models
 Open [Mobilenet v2 Quantization with ONNX Runtime Notebook](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/quantization/notebooks/imagenet_v2/mobilenet.ipynb), this notebook will demostrate how to,
-1. Export the pretrained MobileNet V2 FP32 model from PyTorch to a FP32 ONNX model
+1. Export the pre-trained MobileNet V2 FP32 model from PyTorch to a FP32 ONNX model
 2. Quantize the FP32 ONNX model to an uint8 ONNX model
 3. Convert both FP32 and uint8 ONNX models to ORT models